-Elizabeth laughed, a thrilling trill that echoed through the chamber like bells.
+Elizabeth laughed, a thrilling trill that echoed through the chamber like silvery bells.

-Gwen felt that her ragged, burning breath was an extravagance when compared to the torturous feeling of being held by Elizabeth's icy fingers.
+Gwen groaned; breathing fire was an extravagance when compared to the torturous sensation emitted by Elizabeth's icy fingers.

-Debora said nothing, merely silently pressing her head against the floor.
+Debora said nothing, merely silently pressing her temple against the floor.

 Seemingly satisfied with Debora's supplication, Elizabeth expertly uttered an incantation.